MooseValley/ASCII-TABLE-On-Screen-and-To-File/README.md

 ### Borland Delphi v2-v5

+My Delphi code from 26+27-Jul-2014 to generate a IBM PC / DOS ASCII Table.

 My Delphi code to generate a proper IBM PC / DOS ASCII Table - with all of the extended chars filled in correctly, and the text meanings for most of the relevant chars at the start filled in.  e.g. BELL, CR, LF, etc.

 ## IBM PC / DOS ASCII Table: